welch-lab/MichiGAN/README.md

 ## Notes:

-1) The example program demonstrates the training for Tabula Muris data with 4221 cells and 4062 genes processed by the SCANPY package and stored as .npy file.\
+1) The example program demonstrates the training for Tabula Muris data with 4221 cells and 4062 genes processed by the SCANPY package and stored as .npy file.
 2) The related module versions are:
 ```
  (1) Python 3.6
- (2) numpy: 1.16.3;
+ (2) numpy: 1.16.3
  (3) pandas 0.25.3
  (4) scanpy: 1.4.6
  (5) tensorflow: 1.14.0